trustline-inc/probity/README.md

 Run this command to update the debt and equity rate accumulators every 5 seconds.

-> Note: You must first commit funds to the lending pool, otherwise you will get execution error `Teller/updateAccumulators: Total equity cannot be zero`
+> Note: You must first commit funds to the lending pool, otherwise you will get an execution error.

 ```
 yarn run rateUpdater <network>